refinedev/refine/documentation/docs/api-reference/core/hooks/useForm.md

 By default it's invalidates `list` and `many` queries from the current resource.
 You can also invalidate the `detail` query with the `invalidateOnUnmountDetailCache` prop when `unmount`.

-By default it's invalidates `list` and `many` queries from the current resource.
-You can also invalidate the `detail` query with the `invalidateOnUnmountDetailCache` prop when `unmount`.

 It also supports [`onMutationSuccess`](#onmutationsuccess) and [`onMutationError`](#onmutationerror) callback functions.
 You can use `isAutoSave` parameter to determine whether the mutation is triggered by `autoSave` or not.

 :::caution